herrasus/XMRig-Proxy-Frontend/README.md

 ## Usage
 For pool change , add all your pools to the xmrig-proxy config.json and select one from within the webapp.
+-This is not working currently.
+Proxys config.json gets 0 for the port setting in http part of config.json.
+Problem seems to be in xmrig-proxy and how it writes out the config.json as the json passed to proxy has the port in it correctly.

 Percentage change :